 BLACK BELT QUALIFIERS:

-Held several times per year, these qualifiers are for technique evaluation and feedback, and to keep Black belts abreast of any new changes in our curriculum and Kukkiwon standards.
+Held yearly in April and August, these qualifiers are for technique evaluation and feedback, and to keep Black belts abreast of any new changes/additions in our curriculum and Kukkiwon standards.
 A minimum of two (2) are required for Black belt degree advancement.